KimYangOfCatbpr8c/endymuhardin/Samples/JS/PureJS/ReportViewer/ReportViewer/readme.txt

 ﻿ReportViewer Sample
 ---------------------------------------------
-ReportViewer sample shows how to use the C1 Report Service and show the content.
+ReportViewer sample shows how to use the ReportViewer control to display the content of FlexReport and SSRS report from C1 Report Services.

-ReportViewer, which includes a client-side ReportViewer control that uses FlexReport on the server to render reports.
-ReportViewer is currently a sample that includes a beta version of our potential ReportViewer control.
-Please try it out and send feedback before it becomes an official control in the future.